3 History of Rockets & Space Flight

 A black and white drawing of a man in historical Chinese armor about to light a rudimentary rocket off.

-In his science fiction novels from the 1860s, the novelist Jules Verne imagined rockets leaving the Earth and landing on the moon, and his books popularized widespread interest in the potential for space flight.
-While Verne’s novels were groundbreaking and sparked interest in space travel, they also reflected the limited scientific knowledge in the 19th century.
+In his science fiction novels from the 1860s, the novelist Jules Verne imagined rockets leaving the Earth and landing on the moon, his books popularizing widespread interest in science and the potential for space flight.
+While Verne’s novels were groundbreaking and sparked much public interest in space travel, they also reflected the limited scientific knowledge in the 19th century.
 The concept of using a cannon to launch a spacecraft to the Moon was based more on creative storytelling than scientific feasibility.
-Nonetheless, Jules Verne’s contributions to science fiction and his ability to inspire generations of readers and future scientists and engineers with his imaginative tales of space travel.
+Nonetheless, Jules Verne’s contributions to science fiction inspired generations of future scientists and engineers with his imaginative tales of space travel.

-A challenge in reaching into the higher atmosphere and space is that rocket engines must be designed to work in a vacuum, so the spacecraft they power must carry fuel and an oxidizer, usually liquid oxygen (LOX).
+A challenge in reaching into the higher atmosphere and then into space is that rocket engines must be designed to work in a vacuum without any oxygen, so the spacecraft they power must carry fuel and an oxidizer, which together is called a propellant.
 In 1903 in Russia, Konstantin Tsiolkovsky published a technical paper (in Russian) about rocket flight titled: “The Exploration of Cosmic Space by Means of Reaction Devices.”
 See also: “Study of Outer Space by Reaction Devices,” NASA TT F-15571.
 In 1929, he also proposed the concept of multistage rockets and suggested the possibilities of space travel.
 Tsiolkovsky’s visionary ideas and dedication to space exploration profoundly impacted the development of rocket technology, which began to lay the groundwork for the eventual human exploration of space.

-In the U.S., in 1914, Robert Goddard received two patents, one for a rocket using liquid fuel (Patent US1103503A), as shown in the figure below, and the other for two-stage or three-stage rockets (Patent US1102653A) that used solid fuel.
+In the U.S., in 1914, Robert Goddard received two patents, one for a rocket using liquid fuel (Patent US1103503A), as shown in the figure below, and the other for two-stage or three-stage rockets (Patent US1102653A) that used solid propellant.
 In 1919, he published a technical paper titled: “A Method of Reaching Extreme Altitudes.”
-This paper influenced many working in rocketry, including Hermann Oberth and a young Wernher Von Braun, who was later to be part of NASA’s rocket and spaceflight programs.
+This paper influenced many working in rocketry, including Hermann Oberth and a young Wernher Von Braun, who was later to be part of NASA’s ballistic missile, rocket, and spaceflight programs.

 In 1914, Goddard was granted two patents: US Patent 1,102,653 for his invention of the multistage rocket and US Patent 1,103,503 for the liquid propellant rocket engine.

 Goddard tested rocket engines in a vacuum chamber and built and flew the first successful liquid-propellant rocket engine in 1926.
 By the mid-1930s, his rockets were flying at supersonic speeds and reaching heights of nearly two miles.
-Goddard’s achievements in rocket propulsion significantly advanced the field of rocketry, and his work was to set down both the theoretical and practical foundations for the scientific exploration of space.
+Goddard’s achievements in rocket propulsion significantly advanced the technical field of rocketry, and his theoretical and practical work was to set down the foundations for the scientific exploration of space.
 For this reason, Robert Goddard is often called the “Father of Rocket Propulsion.”

 A black and white photograph of a man standing next to a launching frame with a small rocket in the center.